kourgeorge/project-origin/README.md

 * 23.11.2018 - Added App to allow dynamic control of simulation parameters.
 * 24.11.2018 - Supporting Both human like creatures (WORK, MATE) and germs (EAT, DIVIDE, MOVE)
 * 27.11.2018 - Supporting a 2-D Space and a better state representation + AIQ improvements
 * 28.11.2018 - Tensor states (3D states) and Using Convnet in brain DQN.
 Defining Base Class for brain.
+* 29.11.2018 - Supporting several creature races in the universe.
+Made new races creation easy.
 * TBI - Different kinds of food and Dopamine implementation for DQN